rosefromthedead/effing-mad/README.md

 I saw [a post](https://blog.rust-lang.org/inside-rust/2022/07/27/keyword-generics.html) about the recent efforts to make functions be usable from both async and sync contexts.
-The authors also wrote about the desire for higher-order functions such as `Option::map` to be able to be asynchronous, optional, fallible or a bunch of other adjectives - without having to write a specialised function like `try_async_map` for each set of effects.
+The authors also wrote about the desire for higher-order functions such as `Option::map` to be able to be asynchronous, optional, fallible, or a bunch of other adjectives - without having to write a specialised function like `try_async_map` for each set of effects.
 This is the problem I was talking about last paragraph, where I also explain how an effect system could solve it.